-An important element in the students' learning process in EiT is team-In the team's reflections, it is especially important to analyse how based reflection on the interaction between them.
-This reflection one's own and others' behaviours and attitudes influence cooperation on the project.
-The team members improve their understanding of their involves the team members' thoughts and emotions about teamwork teamwork by reflecting on aspects such as how they communicate, plan, situations now that they see them as a whole in retrospect.
-It also includes their assessments and interpretations of what happened. decide, resolve tasks, handle disagreements, and relate to academic, Additionally, it also involves asking questions about what they are social and personal challenges.
-Based on the chosen teamwork doing and thinking, and answering these questions with a desire to situations, the team members must discuss whether the way they understand better the interaction in the team. work together is suitable, and what is needed for their teamwork to function as well as possible.
+An important element in the students' learning process in EiT is team-based reflection on the interaction between them.
+This reflection involves the team members' thoughts and emotions about teamwork situations now that they see them as a whole in retrospect.
+It also includes their assessments and interpretations of what happened.
+Additionally, it also involves asking questions about what they are doing and thinking, and answering these questions with a desire to understand better the interaction in the team.

 The reflections of the team should be supported by specific examples or situations.
 They can reflect on different types of teamwork situations, both when cooperation is working well and when challenges arise.
-It may be difficult to reflect on the reasons for good teamwork and to differences emerge.
+It may be difficult to reflect on the reasons for good teamwork and to describe how the individual contributes to good teamwork, but this can also provide useful insights.
+It is not enough to state that something is good or challenging; the team must also reflect on why it is good or challenging.